Alexanderbtw/compiler/README.md

 - *CIL may be run on CLR*

 # TOOD:
-- Translate MIR -> SSA and run on LLVM
+- Translate MIR -> SSA
+- Run on LLVM
 - Optimizations
 - Write own backend (?)